-There is a perception that it is expensive and for sinewy Lycra warriors only, but actually there is a best Zwift setup for just about any budget and the benefits go way beyond getting riders ready for the road.
-It can give anyone an intense, time-saving exercise regime – even confirmed non-cyclists will get fitter and stronger with Zwift, and with no traffic to worry about.
+There is a perception that it is expensive and for sinewy Lycra warriors only, but actually there is a best Zwift setup for most budgets.
+The benefits go way beyond getting riders ready for the road.
+It can give anyone an intense, time-saving exercise regime – even confirmed non-cyclists will get fitter and stronger with Zwift.
+There's no traffic to worry about, too.

 - Zwift: your ultimate guide (opens in new tab)